Developer – Amazing Studio

 Originality – 8/10

-Although the story is pretty far fetched, it’s also unique to a certain extent.
+Although the story is pretty far-fetched, it’s also unique to a certain extent.
 But most of the originality found in this game is through its settings and conceptual design.
-But as I said earlier, Eric Chahli focused originality and effort mostly on story and scenery, and strayed too far from the gameplay aspect in my opinion.
+But as I said earlier, Eric Chahli focused originality and effort mostly on story and scenery and strayed too far from the gameplay aspect in my opinion.
 Eric Chahi had previously designed another game called Another World, which is seen nowadays as a game best known for setting standards in video game storytelling.
-But with Heart of Darkness, it just seems to me that he simply banked on making a game just like Another World, and hoped that it would have the same impact on people, but it ended up not going in his favour this time round.
+But with Heart of Darkness, it just seems to me that he simply banked on making a game just like Another World, and hoped that it would have the same impact on people, but it ended up not going in his favor this time around.

 In summation, Heart of Darkness is a good-looking game, but that’s about it.
 It can be unfairly difficult at times, in my opinion at least, and it is far too short-lived for a late 90s video game, whilst also having a pretty weak story to accompany it.